 Minimally Invasive Abdominal Surgery

-Abdominal surgery at GI Surgical Specialists is performed either laparoscopically or with a single incision.
+Abdominal surgery at GI Surgical Specialists is performed either laparoscopically or robotically.
 During a laparoscopic operation, three to five minor incisions are made in the abdomen and a long, flexible tool called a laparoscope is guided into the abdominal cavity.
 The laparoscope is equipped with a camera, light and other surgical instruments needed during the operation.
-Single incision surgery is completed through one incision in the belly button, which eliminates scarring and expedites the recovery process even further.

 There are several benefits of minimally invasive abdominal surgery: